AbbiEdwards/group-retreat/archiving/archiving.md

 - Generate submission spreadsheet using a script need to be more generic and robust, and in version control

 ### Open questions
-- How to motivate bioinformatics core to follow good practice?
+- How to motivate Bioinformatics Core to follow good practice?
 Set up a check list for some else to verify a project status.
-- Store metadata locally and generate automatically the GO submission.
-OR Create GO submission at the end of every project.
+- Store metadata locally and generate automatically the GEO submission. *OR* Create GEO submission at the end of every project.
+    - submission does not get made public automatically
-- Guidance on preferences for submitting to GO vs ArrayExpress
+- Guidance on preferences for submitting to GEO vs ArrayExpress
   - ArrayExpress more stringent, able to submit BAM files
+  - GEO easier to import into Bioconductor (GEOquery library)?
-- How to find the fastq based of sample names?
+- How to find the fastq based on sample names?